onurbbr/plymouth-theme-archlinux/archlinux/README.md

-# plymouth-archlinux
+# plymouth-theme-archlinux

-Plymouth theme for Arch Linux
+Plymouth theme for Arch Linux (Similar to Manjaro)